ashishpradhan0696/essential-webDev-projects/Star-Rating Component/README.md

 2. Increase/decrease the rating.
 3. Click on "Save" button to save the rating.

-The star rating changes as you increase/decrease the rating value through the input field.\
+> The star rating changes as you increase/decrease the rating value through the input field. \
+> Even if you reload the page, the ratings will still persist based on your last saved data.
  ```bash
   NOTE : After manipulating the rating, you must click on "Save" button to save/update the rating in "local Storage" for the product that you've selected at that instance.